robert-oleynik/AI4SE-Mutation-Testing/README.md

 # AI for Software Engineering

-Generate source code mutations for python using a LLM.
+Generate source code mutants for python using a LLM.

 ## Installation